justindomingue/comp307/README.md

 - Leave a room you've created by typeing :leave roomName" into the text box
 - Ask the chatbot for pictures by typing ":picture" followed by what you would like a picture of
 - Ask the chatbot who's online by typing ":online"
+- Try coping and pasting a link into the text box sending it.
+You should be able to click on the link!
+Be careful to open it in another tab though

 **************************** REDIS ************************
 ## How to use REDIS: